We use cookies to make sure you get the best experience.

 Types of outsourcing

-Before we dive into the good and bad sides of outsourcing, let’s get things straight about the bigger picture, defining what types of outsourcing are there.
+Before we dive into the advantages and disadvantages of outsourcing, let’s get things straight about the bigger picture, defining what types of outsourcing are there.
 Outsourcing can take different forms depending on where the service provider is located.
 Location matters when it comes to challenges, as well as the benefits of using third-party vendors.
 The three primary types are:

 Onshore outsourcing